GrayAreaorg/Creative_Code_Immersive/Sessions/2016 Fall/README.md

 * Using the Console
 * Creating a web service
 * Package Managers
-* Networking Arduinos with Johnny5 (Firmata) and Websockets
 * Controlling a webpage with OSC (Open Sound Control)
 * Structuring creative code works for multiple users